Gilbert Álvarez

-Gilbert Álvarez Vargas (born 7 April 1992) is a Bolivian professional footballer who plays as a forward for Wilstermann in Bolivia on loan from Saudi Pro League side Al-Hazem.
+Gilbert Álvarez Vargas (born 7 April 1992) is a Bolivian professional footballer who plays as a forward for División Profesional club Oriente Petrolero.

 Club career

-Álvarez played for several youth teams in his home city of Santa Cruz in Bolivia, including Club Destroyers and Club Callejas.
+Álvarez played for several youth teams in his home city of Santa Cruz in Bolivia, including Club Destroyers and Club Calleja.

 In August 2010, Álvarez was signed by Cruzeiro of Brazil.
 He did not play a first team game for Cruzeiro prior to the 2011 Copa America, and he was not named in Bolivia's squad for the tournament.

 In August 2011, Álvarez announced that he was considering a move to Europe, citing that talks between his agent and one club in Germany and another in Italy were underway.

+On 25 November 2023, Álvarez joined Indonesia club Arema.
+However, on 7 March 2024, Álvarez would leave the club early, cited that he wants to be closer with his family as the reason.

 International career

-During his time with Callejas, he was called up by the Bolivia under-17s to play as their lone striker in the 2009 South American Under-17 Football Championship.
+During his time with Callejas, he was called up by the Bolivia U17 to play as their lone striker in the 2009 South American U-17 Championship.
 He scored three goals in the tournament, including a double against Ecuador under-17s in the final group stage.

 Later in 2009, as a 17-year-old, Álvarez was called up to the senior Bolivia side.
 He made his first senior international appearance as a substitute against Venezuela in a qualifying match for the 2010 FIFA World Cup on 6 June 2009.
 He gained a second cap the following year in a 5–0 friendly match defeat to Mexico in February 2010.